Infixo/WWR-UITweaks/README.md

   - (0.2) Filters and counters for city features and buildings.
   - (0.3) Number of unfulfilled destinations.
 - Lines.
-  - Num of cities, total length, theoretical throughput, waiting passengers.
+  - Num of cities, total length, throughput, (0.4) evaluation flag.
   - (0.2) Search by Country.
   - (0.3) Mark lines that have >1 hub.
 - Vehicle types.
 Minimum passengers, estimated profit, monthly throughput on a 1000km line, range for planes.
 - (0.2) Vehicles.
 Quarter efficieny and throughput.
+- Hubs.
-- (0.3) Hubs.
-Shows budget and brands info.
+  - (0.3) Shows budget and brands info.
+  - (0.4) Info about generated plans.

 ### Floating windows
 - RouteUI.